-84. Schedule M-1 of Form 1120 is used to reconcile financial net income with taxable income reported on the corporation's income tax return as follows: net income per books + additions - subtractions = taxable income.
-Which of the following items is an addition on Schedule M-1?

-- a.
-Domestic production activities deduction. - b.
-Proceeds of life insurance paid on death of key employee. - c.
-Excess of capital losses over capital gains. - d.
-Tax-exempt interest. - e.
+- 85. Schedule M-1 of Form 1120 is used to reconcile financial net income with taxable income reported on the corporation's income tax return as follows: net income per books + additions subtractions = taxable income.
+Which of the following items is a subtraction on Schedule M-1? - a.
+Book depreciation in excess of tax depreciation. - b.
+Excess of capital losses over capital gains. - c.
+Proceeds on key employee life insurance. - d.
+Income subject to tax but not recorded on the books. - e.
 None of the above.